A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

-We use the GEANT4~\cite{Agostinelli:2002hh} program to evaluate detector effects and apply to all final state particles a parameterized reconstruction smearing consistent with the NOMAD data~\cite{Altegoer:1997gv}.
-The detector smearing has also been independently checked with the FLUKA~\cite{fluka2} simulation program in Ref.~\cite{ESGprop}.
-The acceptance for individual final state particles ($p,n,\pi^\pm, \pi^0,\mu$) takes into account the detector geometry, the event topology, and the material traversed by the particles and is folded into the analysis.
-We emphasize that the STT detector has been explicitly designed to offer the same acceptance for particles produced in both the CH$_2$ and graphite targets, as discussed in Sec.~\ref{sec:targets}.
-On average, the momentum resolution is about 5\% and the angular resolution is about 2 mrad for charged tracks.
+For charged tracks the average momentum resolution is about 5\% and the angular resolution about 2 mrad.
 The reconstruction of protons is typically worse due to the shorter track length, with average momentum resolution of 6.5\% for H events and 8.4\% for C events.
 The difference between H and C events is related to the different momentum and angular distributions introduced by nuclear effects.
-The vertex resolution can vary from 100 $\mu m$ to about 500 $\mu m$ for multi-track events, depending upon the geometry and the event topology~\cite{Altegoer:1997gv}.
-We note that this parameter is not critical in STT -- even for single track events (Sec.~\ref{sec:numubarqe}) -- since the actual targets have 100\% chemical purity and represent more than 95\% of the total detector mass (Sec.~\ref{sec:targets}).
+The vertex resolution can vary from 100 $\mu m$ to about 600 $\mu m$ for multi-track events, depending upon the geometry and the event topology~\cite{Altegoer:1997gv,Anfreville:2001zi}.
+As discussed in Sec.~\ref{sec:targets}, this parameter is not critical in STT, as even for events with a single reconstructed charged track (Sec.~\ref{sec:numubarqe}) for which the vertex cannot be reconstructed, the uncertainty in associating the event to the correct target material is given by the ratio between the thickness of the straw walls ($<20 \mu m$) and the thickess of a single target layer, typically below 0.5\%.
 Particle identification is provided by various methods including dE/dx, range, and transition radiation in STT, as well as the energy deposition, timing and track segments in the surrounding ECAL and muon identifier.
-For more details about the detector performance we refer to Refs.~\cite{Acciarri:2016ooe,ESGprop,Altegoer:1997gv}.

 We analyze $\nu_\mu$ and $\bar \nu_\mu$ CC interactions originated from the CH$_2$ and graphite targets described in Sec.~\ref{sec:targets}.
-We determine the momentum vectors of charged particles from the track curvature in the B filed, while for neutral particles we use either the energy deposited in the various sub-detectors or, whenever available, the secondary charged tracks originated by the neutral particles in STT.
+We determine the momentum vectors of charged particles from the track curvature in the B field, while for neutral particles we use either the energy deposited in the various sub-detectors or, whenever available, the secondary charged tracks originated by the neutral particles in STT.
 The momentum vector of the total hadron system, $\vec{p}_H$, is obtained from the sum of the momenta of all the reconstructed final state hadrons~\cite{Astier:2001yj}.